The Passing Times Traffic report shows when movement is happening among events within a single building.

-- The weekday selector lets you choose which day of the week is shown in the charts.
+- The Date lets you choose which specific date is shown in the charts.

-- Sort By allows you to arrange the charts by building name or by overall volume of attendees.
+- Sort By allows you to arrange the charts by building name, room count, or overall volume of attendees.

 - Order toggles the sort display in ascending or descending order.

 - Chart Size offers two options for how groups are displayed in the report:

 - Page Fit: charts are shrunk to a scale where all are visible on the same page

 - Full Size: charts are larger, requiring you to scroll to see more